procrastinate-org/procrastinate/docs/howto/retry.md

     print("Hello world")
 ```

-{any}`RetryStrategy` takes 3 parameters related to how long it will wait
+{py:class}`RetryStrategy` takes 3 parameters related to how long it will wait
 between retries:

 - `wait=5` to wait 5 seconds before each retry